ZeyadAwdallah/BLEU/README.md

 </div>

-The schedule is for those who want to push the boundaries and tackle the most challenging concepts in computer science.
-This track is intense and requires a deep commitment.

 **Month 1 - 2: Programming Fundamentals**
 - **Focus**: Revise advanced DSA concepts and core computer programming principles like OOP.